-I'm Erica from Blacklash!
+I'm Erica from Blacklash Cavaliers!
 I spent twenty years in the rescue world, before making the decision to come into the world of showing and breeding.
-I breed Cavaliers that I would want to live with - healthy, happy, well-socialised, and with good longevity - and I do everything I can to help prepare new pups and new owners for their life together.
+I breed Cavaliers that I want to live with - healthy, happy, well-socialised and with good longevity - and I do everything I can to help prepare our puppies and new owners for their life together.

 Why we got involved in breeding

 Coming from a rescue background for the last twenty years, my first Cavalier was a rescue dog.
-Sadly, he didn't live a long life, and had behavioural issues to contend with; and we made a promise that we would do better for dogs that came after.
-Working in the RSPCA meant I saw many similar puppies coming in that weren't socialised, and had health and behavioural issues.
+Sadly, he didn't live a long life and had behavioural issues to contend with.
+We made a promise that we would do better for dogs that came after.
+Working at our local animal shelter, I saw many puppies coming in that weren't socialised and had health and behavioural issues.
 We really wanted another Cavalier so we decided to do some research and to get a puppy from a registered breeder, who was health testing.
 When we started looking for a puppy, finding a great breeder was important to me.
-I had my checklist of all the things I wanted in a breeder, but I couldn't find that breeder that ticked all of them.
-So I started to think "Well, what can I do about it?".
-I started to go to shows, met some breeders, learnt more about the breed and the breeding and showing community I started to show Cavaliers for other breeders and after a lot of research and planning made my decision to start breeding my own lines.
+I had my checklist of all the things I wanted in a breeder, but I couldn't find a breeder that ticked all the boxes.
+I joined the Cavalier club and started to go to shows.
+I met some breeders, learnt more about the breed and the breeding and showing community I started to show Cavaliers for other breeders and after a lot of research and planning I made my decision to start a breeding programme of my own.
 I wanted to make a positive difference to the breed and this continues to be the driving force behind everything that I do today.
 This is why we health test our breeding dogs and why we use the Puppy Culture programme to raise, train and socialise our puppies.

 Our special touch

 We are proud members of the global Puppy Culture community and all our litters have been raised with these protocols.
 This programme focuses on early puppy development and socialisation, with a particular emphasis on self-directed learning and enrichment.
 Our early work with the puppies is evident in the way they behave, both in their new homes and in public.
 We raise happy, social puppies, who adapt well to new things and who face life's challenges with confidence, not fear.

 Dogs Tasmania (ANKC)